karalowry/Lowry-Portfolio/FinalPartOne.md

 ## Project Outline

 For my final project, I want to use data visualizations to tell the story of the affordable housing crisis in America.
-I think this is a topic that has not gotten the attention it deserves
+I think this is a topic that has not gotten the attention it deserves, but has been brought to light more due to the COVID-19 pandemic.
+I want to show the dire situation America is in, but then offer a solution that readers can advocate for to improve housing in America: a universial housing program.

 ## Initial Sketches